-Essential changes in information in this Midwifery Program Manual and other University publications concerning new academic regulations, policies or programs will be published in e- mails, memos, newsletters, Blackboard Learn or other University publications.
-It is the responsibility of each student to ascertain current information that pertains to the individual's program, particularly regarding satisfaction of degree requirements by consultation with the student's advisor, the student's program, Office of the Dean of the School of Health Professions, the Office of Student Affairs, the Office of the Registrar, and other offices as appropriate.
+Essential changes, including those noted in the previous paragraph, i concerning new academic regulations, policies or programs will be published in one or more of the following: e- mails, memos, newsletters, program webpage, Blackboard Learn or other University publications.
+It is the responsibility of each student to ascertain current information that pertains to the individual's program, particularly regarding satisfaction of degree requirements by consultation with the student's advisor, the student's program faculty and/or staff, the Office of the Dean of the School of Health Professions, the Office of Student Affairs, the Office of the Registrar, and/or other offices as appropriate.